beaulebens/keyring-social-importers/readme.txt

 Tested up to: 3.5
 Stable Tag: 1.0

-Take back control over the content you are creating on other social websites.
+Take back control of the content you are creating on other social websites.

 == Description ==

+**Please [read about each importer](http://wordpress.org/extend/plugins/keyring-social-importers/other_notes/) before running this plugin**

 **NOTE: This is "pre-release" software!
 It's likely to miss importing some content, import it in a format you don't like, or something else.
 You should run it on a test WordPress install to see how it works before running it anywhere near a live site!**